Manuel Benedito

 Manuel Benedito Vives (25 December 1875 – 20 June 1963) was a Spanish painter.
 He was born in Valencia on Christmas 1875.
 His father was a taxidermist, and his brother was a musician.
 At age 13, he was enrolled in the San Carlos School of Fine Arts, from which he graduated six years later.
 Upon graduation, he began working in Joaquín Sorolla's workshop and traveled to Madrid with him two years later.
+Between 1911 and 1913, he worked as a drawing teacher at the Higher School of Fine Arts in Madrid.
+Later, he became professor of color and composition at this institution and eventually served as director until 1945.
+He painted landscapes, still lifes, and portraits, the later of which he was best known for, especially towards the end of his career.
+He painted Alfonso XIII several times.
+In 1944, he received the Civil Order of Alfonso X, the Wise.